JunkyByte/jupyter-autopy/README.md

-I created this repo to make my standard workflow _smoother_, allowing me to use __Notebooks__ in a completely _prototyp-ish_ style without having to worry about ordering / polishing up cells while being able of importing features working and always updated features from standard `.py` files.
+I created this repo to make my standard workflow _smoother_, allowing me to use __Notebooks__ in a completely _prototyp-ish_ style without having to worry about ordering / polishing up cells while being able of importing features working and always updated from standard `.py` files.
 <br>

 ## Installation